 NATIVE HEALTH has been recognized nationally as a pioneer in our commitment to address food insecurity for families in the communities we serve.
 Volunteers and assistance is always welcome.

-Emergency food support does not end hunger but your support makes a difference!
+Emergency food assistance does not end hunger, but your financial support makes a difference!
+To make a donation please visit our Donation page.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.